ycliu23/Cambridge-SKA-SDC3-Foregrounds/README.md

 }
 ```

-## Licence
+## License
-By accessing and using this repository, users are required to acknowledge and agree to comply with the terms and conditions outlined in `LICENSE`.

 This SKA SDC3 pipeline is free to use for academic purposes.
+However, users are required to acknowledge and agree to comply with the terms and conditions under [the MIT  License](LICENSE) by accessing and using this repository.